 Once the lab receives your sample, your results will be available online within 6–8 weeks.
 You will receive updated reports as Nucleus expands its database and uncovers new insights.

-Nucleus is also HIPAA-compliant and works with CAP-CLIA-certified laboratories, ensuring the security of your sensitive information and the accuracy of your results.
+Nucleus is also HIPAA-compliant and works with CAP-CLIA-certified laboratories, ensuring the security of your data and integrity of testing.

 You may also like…